danilhendrasr/danilhendrasr/README.md

 🛠️ JS & TS | React | Node.js

-⚡ Fun fact: I'm a 10x, rockstar developer 'cause I use Vim. <br>
+⚡ Fun fact: I use Vim.
+So that makes me a an awesome 10x rockter dev and you can't change my mind about that. <br>
 <sub>*Well, technically I use VS Code, but I have Vim extension installed so you better admit that I'm awesome.*</sub>

 📫 Hit me up at: